 If you have a different panel, try this:

 - Select the zones you want to bypass.

 - Press the “Bypass” button on your system panel.

-- Enter your security code.
+- Arm your system using your security code.

 Reasons to Use ADT Alarm Bypass